box/box-python-sdk-gen/docs/sign_requests.md

 This function returns a value of type `SignRequest`.

-Returns a Sign Request object.
+Returns a Box Sign request object.